blundeln/pylens/README.rst

 lenses, but that, since we do not use an FSA like Augeas and Boomerang, ambiguity checking is not yet supported, though I'm interested in exploring how we can implement some kind of certainty of non-ambiguity into the framework, if not full ambiguity checking.
-For more details see the work of Nate Foster (link below).
+For more details see the work relating to lenses/bi-directional-programming of Nate Foster et al. (link below).

 Pylens is Inspired By
 ------------------------------------------------------